 An instruction stipulating that an order should be kept open until it is either fully filled or manually canceled.

 The process by which Bullish receives information relating to the identity of customers before they are able to create an account on Bullish.
 The process is necessary to protect Bullish against fraud, corruption, the use of the exchange for money laundering and terrorist or proliferation financing, and the use of Bullish by sanctioned persons or entities.

 Immediate or cancel (IOC)

 An order that will attempt to execute all or part of it immediately at the price and quantity available, then canceling any remaining unfilled part of the order.
 If no quantity is available at the chosen price when you place the order, it will be canceled immediately.

 The price at which a cryptocurrency was traded last.

-An order to buy or sell a specified quantity of an asset at or better than a specified limit price.
+A request to buy or sell a specified quantity of an asset at or better than a specified limit price.
 A limit order will only ever be filled at the specified price or better.

-Litecoin launched in 2011 as a fork of the Bitcoin protocol with minor code alterations, including faster block times, a larger supply, and uses Scrypt as its hashing algorithm.
+Launched in 2011 as a fork of the Bitcoin protocol with minor code alterations, including faster block times, a larger supply, and uses Scrypt as its hashing algorithm.